foxish/foxish.github.io/index.md

 ## Past Experience

+Previously, I worked on the future of databases at <a href="https://rockset.com" target="_blank">Rockset</a>
+and served as a technical advisor to <a href="http://doc.ai">Doc.ai</a>.

 For two years till June 2018, I worked at Google on <a href="https://cloud.google.com/kubernetes-engine/" target='_blank'>Google Kubernetes Engine (GKE)</a>.
-As an early member of the GKE team, I wore several hats, handling roles from product management to release engineering to being point-of-contact for external customers as the team grew.
 I also spent a couple of years prior to that working on infrastructure at Nvidia.

 I have a Master's degree in Computer Science from Texas A&M University and a